kimjoar/writings/backbone-mixins.md

 }
 ```

-In the specs for the component we mix into, we can then call this
+In the specs for the component we mix into we can then call this
 function:

 ```javascript